Definition - What does Sperm Count mean?

 - Cancer treatments

-It is possible for some men to increase their sperm count through:
+General ways for men to improve their sperm count include:

-- Maintaining a low weight and body mass index (BMI)
+- Maintaining a normal weight and body mass index (BMI)

 - Refraining from smoking, drinking, and drug use